Updated with New Information On

 No matter what kind of coffee you enjoy, the basic process of coffee-making remains the same.
 Coffee needs to be ground to a specific size, then infused with water to turn it into a beverage, and then the grounds need to be separated from the water so they don’t end up in our mouth.

-The mechanism of the coffee urn is easy to understand if you already use any other type of brewing process that uses percolation to infuse the coffee grounds in the hot water, such as a Moka pot.
+The mechanism of a heavy duty coffee urn is easy to understand if you already use any other type of brewing process that uses percolation to infuse the coffee grounds in the hot water, such as a Moka pot.

 A coffee urn is primarily a large pot that works on electricity, that can hold a large amount of coffee, depending on the size you wish to buy.
 The bottom chamber is meant to be filled up with water.
 The quantity of water will depend on how many cups of coffee you wish to brew, and there will be an indicator or markers along the side of the urn telling you how high the water level needs to be for the desired amount of coffee.